bogdando/oooq-warp/README.md

 -p quickstart-extras-undercloud.yml \
 -e transport=local -e inventory=hosts localhost
 ```
-TODO: the latter command might not pick the generated inventory, then use the
+TODO: the latter command might not always pick the generated inventory.
+If so,
-ansible-playbook command it produces, yet added ``-i hosts``.
+then use the ansible-playbook command it produces, yet added ``-i hosts``.

 (deploy that CI featureset as overcloud)
 ```